-We believe that any child may benefit from early help, and we ensure that all staff are alert to the potential need for early help for a child who:

-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.
+- 22. We believe that any child may benefit from early help, and we ensure that all staff are alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from education, care or from home; - has experienced multiple suspensions, is at risk of being permanently excluded school or college and in Alternative Provision or a Pupil Referral Unit; - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation; - has a parent or carer in custody, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is at risk of so-called 'honour'-based abuse, such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the day. - 23.
+We ensure that all children that disclose that they have taken an overdose go to the Emergency Department at the nearest hospital to be checked by a medical professional in line with the TWSP Procedure for the management of overdoses, involving children within schools and colleges.